Digital cinema: Pros

 The electronic transferring of digital film, from central servers to servers in cinema projection booths, is an inexpensive process of supplying copies of newest releases to the vast number of cinema screens demanded by prevailing saturation-release strategies.
-There is a significant saving on print expenses in such cases: at a minimum cost per print of $1200–2000, the cost of celluloid print production is between $5–8 million per film.
+There is a significant saving on print expenses in such cases: at a minimum cost per print of $1200–2000, the cost of film print production is between $5–8 million per movie.
 With several thousand releases a year, the probable savings offered by digital distribution and projection are over $1 billion.
 The cost savings and ease, together with the ability to store film rather than having to send a print on to the next cinema, allows a larger scope of films to be screened and watched by the public; minority and small-budget films that would not otherwise get such a chance.

 Cons

 The initial costs for converting theaters to digital are high: $100,000 per screen, on average.
 Theaters have been reluctant to switch without a cost-sharing arrangement with film distributors.
 A solution is a temporary Virtual Print Fee system, where the distributor (who saves the money of producing and transporting a film print) pays a fee per copy to help finance the digital systems of the theaters.
 A theater can purchase a film projector for as little as $10,000 (though projectors intended for commercial cinemas cost two to three times that; to which must be added the cost of a long-play system, which also costs around $10,000, making a total of around $30,000–$40,000) from which they could expect an average life of 30–40 years.
 By contrast, a digital cinema playback system—including server, media block, and projector—can cost two to three times as much, and would have a greater risk of component failure and obsolescence.
-(In Britain the cost of an entry level projector including server, installation, etc., would be £31,000 [$50,000].)
+(In Britain the cost of an entry-level projector including server, installation, etc., would be £31,000 [$50,000].)

 Archiving digital masters has also turned out to be both tricky and costly.
-In a 2007 study, the Academy of Motion Picture Arts and Sciences found the cost of long-term storage of 4K digital masters to be "enormously higher—up to 11 times that of the cost of storing film masters."
-This is because of the limited or uncertain lifespan of digital storage: No current digital medium—be it optical disc, magnetic hard drive or digital tape—can reliably store a motion picture for as long as a hundred years or more (something that film—properly stored and handled—does very well).
+In a 2007 study, the Academy of Motion Picture Arts and Sciences found the cost of long-term storage of 4K digital masters to be "enormously higher - 1100% higher - that of the cost of storing film masters."
+This is because of the limited or uncertain lifespan of digital storage: No current digital medium—be it optical disc, magnetic hard drive or digital tape—can reliably store a motion picture for as long as a hundred years or more (a timeframe for film properly stored).
 The short history of digital storage media has been one of innovation and, therefore, of obsolescence.
 Archived digital content must be periodically removed from obsolete physical media to up-to-date media.
 The expense of digital image capture is not necessarily less than the capture of images onto film; indeed, it is sometimes greater.